 HIGH DEDUCTABLE HEALTH PLAN (HDHP)

-If you have an HDHP, you can use a health savings account or a health reimbursement arrangement to pay for qualified out-of-pocket medical costs.
-This can lower the amount of federal tax you owe.
+High Deductible Health Plans (HDHPs) usually have lower premiums but higher deductibles compared to traditional insurance plans.
+If you have an HDHP, you can take advantage of a health savings account (HSA) or a health reimbursement arrangement (HRA) to cover qualified out-of-pocket medical expenses.
+This can help reduce the amount of federal taxes you owe.

 CATASTROPHIC HEALTH INSURANCE PLAN